pslucas0212/AWS-Technology/README.md

     - Remember S3 Transfer Acceleration provides fast transfer of files over long distances.

 #### Networking
 Networking connects computers together and allows for the sharing of data and applications, around the globe, in a secure manner using virtual routers, firewalls, and network management services.

-- Route 53 - Route 53 is a DNS service that routes users to applications.
-  - Domain name registration
-  - Performs health checks on AWS resources
-  - Supports hybrid cloud architectures
-- AWS Direct Connect is a dedicated physical network connection from data center to AWS
-  - Dedicated physical network connection
-  - Connects your on-premises data center to AWS
-  - Data travels over a private network
-  - Supports a hybrid environment
-  - Good for:
-    - Large datasets
-    - Business Critical data
-    - Hybrid Model
 - Amazon Virtual Private Cloud (VPC) - VPC is a foundational service that allows you to create a secure private network in the AWS Cloud where you launch your resources.
   - Private virtual network
   - Launch resources like EC2 instances inside the VPC.
 In a subnet